windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 executed.
 This script creates a Supabase client with an `Authorization` header attached.
 The client is then saved to the local state of the app.

-After a successful authentication, the `Load data` _background script_ will take the newly created client from the state and use it to query the data.
+After a successful authentication, the `Load data` _background runnable_ will take the newly created client from the state and use it to query the data.
 When the data is loaded, you should be navigated to the "Data" tab.